All Saints Mothers Union

 difficult to keep running as a branch with a full committee and programme of

 events.
-On Sunday 28th April 2019 we are having a Service of Thanksgiving to
+On Sunday 28th April 2019 we had a Service of Thanksgiving to

 mark their 80th anniversary as a branch.

-The members will remain part of the MU, but we are going to enter into a moving on phase and stop the monthly meetings and communion services.
-There will be a time for prayer, rest, reflection and in time we hope God may raise up a new generation of women (and/or men as they can join too) who want to start a new expression of the MU for All Saints.
+The members remain part of the MU, but have now entered into a moving on phase and have stopped the monthly meetings and communion services.
+This is now a time for prayer, rest, reflection and in time we hope God may raise up a new generation of women (and/or men as they can join too) who want to start a new expression of the MU for All Saints.

-To acknowledge all that the MU have done over the years including post wedding drinks and cakes, funeral teas, Mothering Sunday flowers, cake stalls, hospital bags, toy bags and so much more we are having a church collection.
-We then intend to buy a new lectern Bible to mark the 80th anniversary and present it to the MU, who will then effectively present it back to the church for use in our services.
-Inside the Bible will be an inscription and a list of the names of all the members (we can collate and remember) who have been part of the MU for the last eighty years.
+To acknowledge all that the MU have done over the years including post wedding drinks and cakes, funeral teas, Mothering Sunday flowers, cake stalls, hospital bags, toy bags and so much more we are had a church collection and bought a new lectern Bible to mark the 80th anniversary and presented it to the MU, who presented it back to the church for use in our services.
+Inside the Bible is an inscription and a list of the names of all the members (we can collate and remember) who have been part of the MU for the last eighty years.

-There has been a branch of the Mothers Union at All Saints for over 75 years.
+There has been a branch of the Mothers Union at All Saints for 80 years.
 It has always been a small membership of people who have a special concern with marriage and family life underpinned by prayer.

 We celebrated our 75th Anniversary in 2014 with a special service at whichour refurbished banner was re-dedicated.
 This was attended by the Diocesan President Jackie Atkins who gave a talk on Mary Sumner.The service was followed by a celebratory lunch in the church hall.